Anthony Haden-Guest

-Anthony Haden-Guest (born 2 February 1937) is a British-American writer, reporter, cartoonist, art critic, poet, and socialite who lives in New York City and London.
+Anthony Haden-Guest (born 2 February 1937) is an English-American writer, reporter, cartoonist, art critic, poet, and socialite who lives in New York City and London.
 He is a frequent contributor to major magazines and has had several books published.

 Family

-Born in Paris, Haden-Guest is the son of Peter Haden-Guest, a United Nations diplomat who later became The 4th Baron Haden-Guest.
+Born in Paris, Haden-Guest is the son of Peter Haden-Guest, a United Nations diplomat who later became the 4th Baron Haden-Guest.
 His mother was Elisabeth Haden-Guest, née Louise Ruth Wolpert.
 As Haden-Guest was born before his parents' marriage, upon his father's death the peerage passed to his younger half-brother, Christopher Guest, a comedian, actor, writer, director, musician and Grammy Award-winning composer.

 A humorous blurb on the back cover of The Chronicles of Now, a book of Haden-Guest's cartoons, reads as follows:

 Boring, pompous, and a complete and utter waste of time.
-I don’t know what my brother was thinking.—Christopher Guest.
+I don't know what my brother was thinking.—Christopher Guest.

 Through Christopher Guest, Haden-Guest is brother-in-law of actress Jamie Lee Curtis.
-Due to the laws of peerage, the barony cannot be passed to children who are adopted, as are Christopher Guests' daughters.
+Due to the laws of peerage, the barony cannot be passed to children who are adopted, as are Christopher Guest's daughters.
 Therefore, the heir presumptive to the barony is actor Nicholas Guest, younger half-brother of Anthony and brother to Christopher.
+He also has a half-sister, Elissa Haden Guest.